BarryBeics/Project-Two/TESTING.md

 ### 2.2.
 Tablets ###
 Notes:
-- iPad Pro :   Padding of half & thrid boxes needs increasing to display properly.
+- iPad Pro :   Padding of half & third boxes needs increasing to display properly.

-- Nexus 7:   Render fail, box breaks onto next line not as intentded.
+- Nexus 7:   Render fail, box breaks onto next line not as intended.

 All the errors found have now been fixed as shown below.